Can You Help Us With Photographs Of This Trek?

 The climb through these ancient rock-cut steps is a thrilling experience.
 You often wonder how these steps were carved in the olden days.

 Be very cautious while traversing through this section as your right is completely exposed.
-Stick to your left until you reach the top.
+Stick to your left till you reach the top.

 This is another section you need to exercise caution about.
 The view of the exposed section gives chills to even the experienced trekkers!